Dinkar D. Patil: Literature

 Patil wrote scripts for more than 60 films.
-He used to write about rural and urban life styles in India, which he incorporated into his films.
+He used to write about rural and urban lifestyles in India, which he incorporated into his films.
 He has written an autobiography named after one of his films Patlache Por in which he has elaborately narrated his career in films and varied experiences in his true life.
 This famous autobiography titled as Patlache Por was published in 1984 in Marathi.
 More than 10,000 copies were sold during initial years after publication and now it is translated in many other Indian Languages.

 Later life

 Despite old age, he completed a film on Maharani Tara Rani (daughter-in-law of Shivaji) and wrote dialogue for the serial on Rajarshi Shahu Maharaja on Shayadri Television, the great social reformer and ruler of the erstwhile Kolhapur Princely state.

 He lived in Mumbai for most of his life but returned to Kolhapur with a desire to spend the last years of his life there.
 Due to attachment to the studios in Kolhapur namely Jayaprabha and Shalini, he reportedly expressed his last desire to immerse his ashes in the premises of the two studios namely Jayaprabha and Shalini Studio in Kolhapur as he was closely attached throughout his life.
 He died in 2005 at the age of 90 in Kolhapur.

 He had three sons and five daughters.